AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

 No, it only utilizes pre-determined responses.

-**How can I target anonymous leads?**
+**How can I target anonymous people?**

-In your dialogue, you would need to use the _Lead Email is Empty_ attribute.
+In your dialogue, you would need to use the _Person Email is Empty_ attribute.

 **Do you support AI/NLP functionality?**